birkschmithuesen/SystemFailed_trajnetplusplusbaselines/README.md

     - choose file with ending `.epoch` not with `.state`
  - sliding window frames
     - smoothes the input data
+ - observation length (not longer then choosen in the training)
  - Pharus Listener IP
     - when Pharus on same computer: 127.0.0.1
     - IP needs to be changed, before "start" is pressed to take effect